The amateur sporting company VDA TRAILERS organizes the Tor des Géants®.

 Penalties will be applied by adding 4 hours to the final race time, allowing the runner to complete the course.

 Irregularities demonstrated by video images sent to the organisers, even after the race, may result in disqualification or penalties.

-Complaints must be in writing and must be presented before the closing ceremony of the event, with a deposit of € 50.00 required.
+All complaints must be submitted in writing and not anonymously, and in any case before the closing ceremony of the event, with a deposit of € 50.00.

 The jury is made up of:

 - the local head of operations